yuxunguo/SphinxTutorial/docs/Intro.rst

 - an example of dotted lists with '-' or '*'
 - | You can also do force line-break for each item
   | if you find certain item need this.

+'#.' start numbered list, with empty lines before and after the lists.

 #.
 This is